-Between valet parking, a 5 story self-parking garage, and spacious ground level parking lot, there is plenty of room for visitors to the Linq Hotel, Linq promenade shopping area, and High Roller Ferris Wheel.
+Between valet parking, a 5 story self-parking garage, and a spacious ground level parking lot, there is plenty of room for the numerous visitors to the Linq Hotel, Linq promenade shopping area, and High Roller Ferris Wheel.

 With 2,256 hotel rooms, the newly remodeled Linq Hotel and Casino isn’t one of the largest hotels in Las Vegas, so there is usually enough room for those of you staying there in the resort’s 5 level parking garage located behind the hotel, (on the east side).

 Access to the hotel from the parking garage isn’t as easily found as it is at other resorts, but the walk from the hotel to the garage is shorter than others I’ve experienced.
 You’ll reach the hotel by taking the Linq Parking Garage elevators to the first level.

 The valet parking area in front of the Linq Hotel and Casino

 As with most other hotels and casinos on the Las Vegas Strip, you will have to pay to park at the Linq, whether you are just stopping by to ride the observation wheel, eat a meal, or are a registered guest at the hotel.

 Beginning in March 2017, The Linq began charging customers to both self-park and valet park, then later increased the rates.

 For self-parking, you will receive a ticket when entering the parking garage.
 You’ll then use a self-serve kiosk to pay before leaving.

 Current prices for self-parking are as follows: